Getting Started with Scenic¶

 $ pip install scenic

-Alternatively, if you want to run some of our example scenarios or modify Scenic, you can download or clone the Scenic repository.
+Alternatively, if you want to run some of our example scenarios, modify Scenic, or make use of features that have not yet been released on PyPI, you can download or clone the Scenic repository.
 Install Poetry, optionally activate the virtual environment in which you would like to run Scenic, and then run:

 $ poetry install